Mercy continues to respond to COVID-19. See the latest updates and use our interactive screening tool.

-A primary care physician (PCP) gets to know you, your history and your family health history.
-Building a long-term relationship with your doctor can translate to major health benefits over your lifetime.
-This can mean lower overall health costs, a decrease in hospital and ER visits, and better management of chronic disease.
+It's important to have a primary care physician.
+They get to know you, your history and your family health history.
+Building a long-term relationship with your PCP can translate to major health benefits over your lifetime, such as lower overall health costs, a decrease in hospital and ER visits, and better management of chronic diseases.

 Your primary care physician can identify health issues in their early stages before they become major problems.
-They offer preventive care such as immunizations, regular tests and screenings (cholesterol, blood pressure, flu shots and cancer screenings), as well as diet and lifestyle advice to maintain or improve your health.
+They offer preventive care such as immunizations, regular health tests and screenings, such as cholesterol, blood pressure, flu shots and cancer screenings, as well as diet and lifestyle advice to maintain or improve your health.

 Seeing your physician once a year for a physical exam is an excellent way to manage your health.
 Many health insurance plans classify an annual physical as preventive care, and some plans cover preventive care services at no charge.

 There are a number of factors to consider when selecting your primary care physician.
 Get opinions from people you trust: family members, friends and co-workers.
 Check your health plan to find out what physicians are in your plan, or “in-network.”

 Once you have a list of potential names, do some research on each of the “candidates.”
 Chances are there are websites that have online profiles or videos of the physicians you’re considering.
 Do you prefer a doctor’s office near your home or work?
 What are the office hours, and do they have weekend hours?
 Consider visiting the practice to meet the staff and get a feel for the environment.
 Are the people approachable, friendly and helpful?
 Can you schedule an appointment in a reasonable time period?

 Most importantly, your primary care physician should be someone you trust – someone who listens to you and makes you feel comfortable when talking about your health issues.